Build web apps the boring way.

 1. The skill.
 Type /boring-stack in any Claude Code session and Claude loads opinionated defaults for that project.
 Pushes back on Postgres, Vercel, ORMs, Docker, and microservices when they don't fit the archetype.
 Two sentences plus a question per pushback.
 Always defers to your call.

 2. The templates.
-The exact deploy.sh, Caddyfile, app.service, and Litestream config the Borela cloud build runs on (Borela is pre-launch — the templates have been live-fired against the dogfood deploy).
+The exact deploy.sh, Caddyfile, app.service, and Litestream config used in real production.
 Drop them in, replace the hostnames, ship.
 Zero magic.

 3. The manifesto.
 Seven principles for shipping software that stays out of your way.
 Quote it, link it, fork it.
 Read the manifesto.